kumar-abhishek/fsdl-talk-to-transformer/README.md

 # Talk-To-Transformer

+## Introduction
 An application that talks back to you when you seed it with some words.
 Under the hood, a transformer model is used for text generation.

+This app does these 3 things in sequence:
+1. Converts speech to text using [Wave2Vec](https://huggingface.co/transformers/model_doc/wav2vec2.html) model from Hunggingface
+2. Text generation using [DistilGPT-2](https://huggingface.co/distilgpt2), which is another model from Huggingface library
+3. Converts text to speech using the Tacotron model from [Coqui library](https://github.com/coqui-ai/TTS)

+## What can this app do?
+This app is inspired from the [pre-existing web-app](https://app.inferkit.com/demo), which is a text only version.
+This app takes it to the next level where you can talk and listen to the generated text.

 ## Setting up the project